dextersecret/apex_source_map/readme.md

 2. run command: `node app.js` with the following parameters:
     - `d` - directory of Apex classes in your sfdx project
-    - `t` - include test classes. (not recommended - thediagram will get too cluttered)
+    - `t` - include test classes. (not recommended - the diagram may get too cluttered)

     Example: